Secretary of State Releases Weekly Voter Participation Data for Nov. 3 General Election

 Voters may request a ballot online using the absentee ballot application portal, by printing and mailing an application from GoVoteWV.com or by calling or writing their county clerk to request an application form by mail.
 A directory of county clerks is located online at GoVoteWV.com, or voters may call 304-558-6000 for assistance.

-County Clerks will start mailing absentee ballots to voters who have requested them on Friday, Sept.
+County Clerks started mailing absentee ballots to voters who requested them on Friday, Sept.
 18. The deadline to request an absentee ballot is Oct.
 28, and applications must be received by the county clerk by that date to be accepted.

+Today, on National Voter Registration Day, Warner reminds West Virginians that Oct.
+13 is the last day to register or update your registration to vote in the Nov.
+3 General Election.
+Warner joins thousands of other election officials across the country to celebrate the civic holiday, which aims to help all eligible voters participate in our democracy.
+The nonpartisan day of action involves coordinated field, technology, and media efforts to register voters and raise awareness of state-specific registration policies, deadlines, and voting information.
+Learn more at nationalvoterregistrationday.org.